 About Speak Up For Women

-Speak Up For Women is a diverse group of ordinary New Zealanders who initially came together to campaign against the sex self-ID amendment being pushed through as part of the BDMRR Bill.
+Speak Up For Women, formed in 2018 is a diverse group of ordinary New Zealanders who initially came together to campaign against the sex self-ID amendment being pushed through as part of the BDMRR Bill.

 We found each other on social media, at political party events, through our work, and through friends.

-We began with a shared concern about the impact of transgender politics (including self-ID) on the rights of women and girls, but now realise that there is no one advocating for women across the board.
+We began with a shared concern about the impact of gender identity politics (including self-ID) on the rights of women and girls.
+We quickly realised that there is no one advocating for women across the board.
 Traditional women's groups now focus heavily on gender identity and what is left is a void of services and advocates for women.

 We are just starting out, but we intend to fill that void and be the women's rights group that is desperately needed at the moment.